Aero C 104

 Range: 650 km

-You can follow the progress of work on our Aero C 104 here.
+You can follow the reconstruction story and regular operations of Aero C 104 OK-RXE here.